Skip to content

 Define List Items

-We recommend keeping your list items in a separate file (e.g., src/structure/listItems.ts).
+You should keep your list items in a separate file (e.g., src/structure/listItems.ts).

 ts